BreadcrumbIsTaken/RootbeerSSG/README.md

 [![Open source.](https://forthebadge.com/images/badges/open-source.svg)](https://github.com/BreadcrumbIsTaken/RootbeerSSG)
 [![Built with swag](https://forthebadge.com/images/badges/built-with-swag.svg)](https://forthebadge.com)

-# What is Rootbeer? 🤔
+# What is RootbeerSSG? 🤔

-RootbeerSSG (or simply just Rootbeer) is a Static Site Generator for generating blogs.
+RootbeerSSG (or Rootbeer as I call it 100% of the time) is a <abbr title="Static Site Generator">SSG</abbr> that specilises in making static blogs.
+It can easily integrate with things like [Staticman](https://staticman.net).
+You can also quickly deploy it to the free hosting platform [Netlify](https://netlify.com)

+Rootbeer is aimed for people who are new too things like Static Site Generators and strives to make it as easy as possible.

-# How to download Rootbeer
+# How to download Rootbeer 🔻

 It's easy!